nickorlow/personal-site/src/static/data/blogs/spring-break-projects-2023.md

 think that it has some information overload in some areas such as the projects section.
 I think that to mitigate this I might just have a small summary of each project and then you can click into each to learn more about it, similar to my friend [Raul's Website](https://raulhigareda.com).
-I'm also considering a move to tab-based navigation so that I can have more information in .
+I'm also considering a move to tab-based navigation so that I can have more information in each section.
 Further down the line, I think I might re-write it using Svelte as I'm seeing it being used more and more and would like to get some exposure to it.

 ## Mahantongo